mercmobily/jsonreststores2/README.md

 This parameter is mandatory, and defines where the files connected to that field will be stored.
 It can either be a string, or a function with the following signature: `function( req, file, cb )`.
 It will need to call the callback `cb` with `cb( null, FULL_PATH )`.
 For example:

-    uploadFields: {
+    static get uploadFields () { return {

-      avatarImage: {
+      picture: {
         destination: function (req, file, cb) {
           // This can depend on req, or file's attribute cb( null, '/tmp/my-uploads');
         }
       }

-    },
+    }

 #### `fileName`

 It's a function that will determine the file name.
-By default, it will be a function that works out the file name from the field name and either the record's ID (for PUT requests, where the ID is known) or a random string (for POST requests, where the ID is not known).
+By default, it will be a function that works out the file name from the field.
+By default, if you don't define a `fileName` function, it will be the equivalent of writing:

 If you don't set it, it will be:

-uploadFields: {
+    static get uploadFields () { return {

-      avatarImage: {
+      picture: {
         destination: function (req, file, cb) {
           // This can depend on req, or file's attribute cb( null, '/tmp/my-uploads');